bjoernh2000/Team10-411-Project/doc/primary_user_stories/login.md

 on a button that will lead you to fill in your spotify account username and password.
 If you do not have a Spotify account, you will be kindly requested to create a new Spotify account and link it to log into our application.
-If you choose to create a new account, refer to **Register a New Account**.
+If you choose to create a new account, refer to the secondary story **Setting Up Profile**.
 Once you're logged in, you'll see your discovery page.